Intravoxel incoherent motion: Model

 where $D$ is the tissue diffusion coefficient.
 The ADC thus only depends on the flowing vascular volume (tissue vascularity) and not on the blood velocity and capillary geometry, which is a strong advantage.
 The contribution of perfusion to the ADC is larger when using small b values.

 On the other hand, set of data obtained from images acquired with a multiple b values can be fitted with Eq.[1] using either model 1 (Eq.[2,3]) or model 2(Eq.[4]) to estimate $D*$ and/or blood velocity.

-The late part of the curve (towards high b values, generally above 1000 s/mm²) also presents some degree of curvature (Fig.2).
+The late part of the curve (towards high b values, generally above 1000 s/mm^{2}) also presents some degree of curvature (Fig.2).
 This is because diffusion in biological tissues is not free (Gaussian), but can be hindered by many obstacles (in particular cell membranes) or even restricted (i.e. intracellular).
 Several models have been proposed to describe this curvature at higher b-values, mainly the “biexponential” model which assumes the presence of 2 water compartments with fast and slow diffusion (where neither compartment is the $f_\text{fast}$ from IVIM), the relative 'fast' and 'slow' labels referring to restricted and hindered diffusion, rather than pseudodiffusion/perfusion and true (hindered) diffusion.
 Another alternative is the “kurtosis” model which quantifies the deviation from free (Gaussian) diffusion in the parameter $K$ (Eq.
 [7]).